TheCodeHeist/evilstack-lang/README.md

 ### Data Manipulation

 - [x] `atoi` - Converts the top string value from the stack to an integer
+- [x] `itoa` - Converts the top integer value from the stack to a character
+- [x] `itof` - Converts the top integer value from the stack to a float
 - [x] `ftoi` - Converts the top float value from the stack to an integer

 ### Flow Control